Want to join our team?

 Contract Positions

-Ideal candidate(s) will have an advanced degree (MA, PhD) with professional experience in copyediting nonfiction manuscripts written by authors in art and cultural history.
+Ideal candidate(s) will be subject-area specialists with professional experience in copyediting and proofreading journal articles, book manuscripts, nonfiction essays, and organizational materials written by authors in art and cultural history, film and performance studies, and critical thought.
 This is a contract position, where the editor will be offered projects on an as-needed basis, based on their interests and availability.

 At this time, we are unable to train candidates to perform the duties related to this position.
 Therefore we are only seeking candidates who have previously completed professional training and worked with clients.